RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 If you know someone who might be a relevant reviewer, feel free to add them.
 (But keep in mind they might not be able to, due to being busy.)

-Consult the Labels drop-down and add any you think relevant.
+Consult the Labels drop-down and add any you think are relevant.
 Only users with appropriate permissions on the repository (e.g. certain members of RosettaCommons) can apply labels.

 #### Review and merging